Bread: a mobile wallet for bitcoin – June 2021 review

 - Built-in customer support section

 - Ability to buy bitcoin directly through Bread app

 - A new wallet address is generated automatically for every transaction, enhancing privacy and security

-- Numerous customers have reported issues, with both the iOS and Android version of the app freezing
+- Numerous customers have reported issues with both the iOS and Android version of the app freezing

-- Does not offer 2-factor authentication
+- Does not offer two-factor authentication

 - Does not offer multi-signature transactions

 - May be slow to sync to bitcoin network on startup

 - Some features, like buying bitcoin, require the use of third-party services